PADAS/er-server/docs/topics/sensors.md

 ### Garmin inReach
 [Garmin inReach](https://explore.garmin.com/en-US/inreach/) Previously owned by Delorme, the inReach is a satellite based tracking devices with SMS text messaging.
-A device under an enterprise subscription plan allows DAS to communicate with the inReach API to access the devices location.
+A device under an enterprise subscription plan allows ER to communicate with the inReach API to access the devices location.

 ### GSAT
 [GSAT](http://www.gsat.us/)